 Never stop looking to grow and improve as a professional, says Kathy Downs.
 At a mentoring event a few years back, Downs began chatting with one of the women seeking a mentor at her table.
 The woman was extremely poised and engaging.
 Downs soon realized she was a former Miss America.
 “It goes to show that even if someone seems to have reached the pinnacle of her career, she still has the desire to better herself and learn from other successful people,” she explains.

 That desire to continually improve is the common thread Downs sees in the people she has mentored.
 “Everyone has a different story, and I connect best with people who are open and honest,” she says.
 She recalled meeting a woman who ran a nonprofit who expressed concern that her skill set over the long-term might not be attractive to potential employers.
 Downs assured her that there are many ways to build one’s skills.
 “Any sort of work that you give your all and dedicate your time to is relevant,” Downs says.

 Dawn Fay, senior district president

 When it comes to finding a mentor, Dawn Fay stresses the importance of respecting people’s busy schedules.
-She says securing a mentor can be done in steps: Connecting on LinkedIn, sharing news about an upcoming network event or emailing an interesting article are great ways to slowly build rapport.
-A meeting may not happen right away.
+She says securing a mentor can be done in steps: Connecting on LinkedIn, sharing news about an upcoming virtual networking event or emailing an interesting article are great ways to slowly build rapport.
+A one-on-one conversation may not happen right away.

 Fay references her relationship with a long-time mentee as an example of how a relationship can keep giving back.
 At first, they met twice a quarter and then only when some quick advice was needed.
 But they kept in touch.
-Fast forward to today and the tables have turned.
-Fay recently reached out to her mentee regarding a new wellness program for her team.
+Fast forward to early last year and the tables turned.
+Fay reached out to her mentee regarding a new wellness program for her team.
 The mentee, who now works for an organization focused on health, offered to bring along a few coworkers and give tips to her staff.